PierreMarchand20/htool_testing_environments/README.md

 The Docker images can be pulled from [Docker Hub](https://hub.docker.com/repository/docker/pierremarchand/htool_testing_environments) and there are used by Travis CI [here](https://travis-ci.org/github/PierreMarchand20/htool).

-Note that we use `docker-compose` to factorize as much as possible the definition of the environments, so that we had to override the `build` and `push` hooks of Docker Hub for automated build.
+We use GitHub Action to build and push these images to Docker Hub.